Search programs

 Discover More Options

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, reputation, and the student resources provided for online students.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and the resources provided for online students.
 Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

-Next, we compared this comprehensive list of online bachelor’s in health informatics programs to a list of aggregated college rankings from reputable publications like the U.S. News & World Report, among others, to simplify a student’s college search.
+Next, we compared this comprehensive list of online bachelor’s in health informatics programs to a list of aggregated college rankings from reputable publications like U.S. News & World Report, among others, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

 What Can You Expect from an Online Bachelor’s in Health Informatics Degree Program?